-How to Win at Enrollment Marketing With Email
+How to Use Snapchat For Enrollment Marketing

 As a university, trying to figure out which social media platform to use when marketing to prospective college students isn’t easy.